Buying a used car

 • Jack and tool kit – Make sure these important items are in place and in working condition.

-Armed with our list and a systematic approach, helps to make sure the used car you’re considering buying is mechanically sound.
-However, if you’re daunted by the above list make sure you book a car servicing mobile vehicle inspection by the NRMA and leave it to the experts.
+Armed with our list and a systematic approach, it helps to make sure the used car you’re considering buying is mechanically sound.
+However, if you’re daunted by the above list make sure you book a mobile vehicle inspection by the NRMA and leave it to the experts.

 A mobile vehicle inspection is a comprehensive inspection that will identify issues to be rectified by the manufacturer on a used car that’s still under warranty, and can potentially save you thousands of dollars when negotiating a private sale by arming you with a list of bargaining points.